Chvalšiny: Sights

 The main landmark of Chvalšiny is the Church of Saint Mary Magdalene.
 It was built in the late Gothic style in 1487–1507 on the site of an older church.

 The former town hall is a Baroque building from 1667.
 Today it houses the Schwarzenberg Canal Museum, memorialising the canal's architect Josef Rosenauer, who was a native of Chvalšiny.

 Červený Dvůr Castle is a Rococo manor house, surrounded by an English park.
-Today the building serves as a psychiatric hospital.
+Today the building houses a psychiatric hospital.